 Also they can all be extended with extra cool functions – called plugins for WordPress or extensions for Joomla etc. As each one of these also needs computer time to run this can also slow things down a lot.

 So if you have a WordPress site or one that’s database driven, it’s important to keep the number of extensions down as much as possible.

 Cashing is where a pre-assembled, plain-text version of a page is held ready for instant download.
 Where you have a database-driven site, this is considerably faster than assembling the page each time a surfer clicks a link to get it.

-How you speed up your website depends on what you’ve built the it with, and the points just covered.
-But start off by looking at how to implement the fixes Google suggests.
-But for WordPress users here’s a plan …
+How to speed up your website depends largely on what you’ve built it with and the points just covered.
+But start off by looking at ways to implement the fixes Google suggests.
+For WordPress users here’s a plan …

 Especially for WordPress users